Our guide for a More Sustainable Events Industry

-If Greta is an example of how our future workforce will prioritize the events industry has less than seven years to tell the story of the power of events and their role in keeping climate temperatures below 1.5ᵒC.
+If Greta is an example of how our future workforce will prioritise the events industry has less than seven years to tell the story of the power of events and their role in keeping climate temperatures below 1.5ᵒC.

 Paul Hawkin, an American environmentalist founded Project Drawdown which is a comprehensive plan to reverse global warming.

-In the spirit of events professionals love for checklists we have taken three of the top ten solutions offered in Project Drawdown and created a checklist which could be used to demonstrate the events industry’s potential to act to keep temperatures below 1.5ᵒC and could be used to create solutions so Greta and her peers don’t have to choose between the power of saving carbon and meeting face to face.
+In the spirit of events professionals love for guides, we have taken three of the top ten solutions offered in Project Drawdown and created a guide which could be used to demonstrate the events industry’s potential to act to keep temperatures below 1.5ᵒC and could be used to create solutions so Greta and her peers don’t have to choose between the power of saving carbon and meeting face to face.

 1. Only use venues whose fridges and air con units do not have HFCs.
 (Scientists estimate “the removal of HFCs will reduce global warming by nearly one degree Fahrenheit).